cb0806151/cbh-mancala/README.md

 - write up some ideas on how the contract will work
 - set up the boilerplate of the rsh + mjs files

+7/21/21
+- create pseudo-code draft of contract

 Backlog
 - check out next.js tips and tricks
 - sunday recap
 - update favicon
 - start work on the contract
+- figure out how to randomize starting turns

 </p>
 </details>